mcdemarco/cardpen/doc/index.md

 #### Advanced View

-Click the *Advanced* button to change settings.
+Click the **Advanced** button to view and change your project settings.

 ##### Card Size